 A Bachelor’s or Master’s in criminal justice can prepare you for law enforcement careers, graduate study in several fields like sociology, activism, and advocacy work for disenfranchised populations like domestic violence victims.

 Are you fascinated by finance, politics, or law?
 Studying economics introduces you to the financial, political, social, and commercial sides of our country, those of the developing world, and “first world” countries.
 This major can be great preparation for a career in law, government policy, or finance.

 The world will always need web developers, software engineers, and computer scientists.
 A degree in computer science is one of the most lucrative areas of study in college.
 Entry-level web developers could earn an annual salary of up to $71,000 (depending on the city).

 All of these fields are broad enough where almost anyone can find great work in a niche area if they so choose.
 But as an undecided college student, you should use your college years to really explore the areas that most interest you.

 You don’t have to know what you’re going to do with your life on your first day of college.
-Use internships, classes, and office hours with your professors to get information on your potential careers.
+Use internships, classes, and office hours with your professors to get information on your potential career ideas.